“This was where he was last spotted.”

 She screamed out Kong’s call from the top of the forest for a few minutes until suddenly the trees in the distance began to break down.
 Kong came charging into the clearing behind the Raptors who he towered over.
 Kong now stood over 15 feet tall, and was several tons in weight.

-Kong slammed both of his fists into the forest floor and whilst one of the Raptors wisely fled, the remaining 3 Raptors all dogpiled on the great Ape at once.
+Kong slammed both of his fists into the forest floor and whilst one of the Raptors wisely fled, the remaining three all foolishly dogpiled on the gorilla at once.
 The largest Raptor went for Kong’s neck and started to kick with the talons on it’s feet, whilst the other two each jumped on Kong’s arms.

 Such a tactic had worked many times for the Raptors when taking down lumbering herbivorous Dinosaurs such as Hadrosaurs.
 Two Raptors tear at the arms, distracting the animal, whilst another goes for the jugular and takes it down quickly before it can realise what is going on..
 Kong however was much too smart for their tricks and slammed both of his arms into trees crushing the Raptors.
 He then grabbed the Raptor going for his neck and bit down hard, tearing the animal in half.
 He then threw the bottom half onto the ground and stepped on it, before spitting the top half he had chewed up over the nearby trees.